WHAT IS ASHWAGANDHA?

 What is Ashwagandha?

-We have already mentioned one of Ashwagandha’s alternative names, but if you hear the name of Indian Ginseng, Winter Cherry or Withania Somnifera (in Latin “sleep-promoting”) be sure it is the same Ashwagandha herb.
+When you hear the name of Indian Ginseng, Winter Cherry or Withania Somnifera (in Latin “sleep-promoting”) be sure it is the same Ashwagandha herb.
 However, let’s stick to the commonly used Ashwagandha supplement.

 The translation of its name does not sound so sophisticated as it seems at first.
 In Sanskrit, “Ashwa” refers to a horse and “Gandha” stands for a smell.
 In the result, we have a name which indicates the herb, smelling like a horse.
 Even though today it is perceived as a repellent, in ancient India that meant a healthy sexual desire.

-To be more precise, in this article we will be talking about the Ashwagandha supplement, provided by Raw Powders.
+To be more precise, in this article, we will be talking about the Ashwagandha supplement, provided by Raw Powders.

 1. Ashwagandha as a stress fighter